 Any third party that accesses the Website and is not either (i) employed by DIGITAL PARTNERS NETWORK PLC and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services to DIGITAL PARTNERS NETWORK PLC and accessing the Website in connection with the provision of such services; and

 The website that you are currently using, https://dpnetwork.com, and any sub-domains of this site unless expressly excluded by their own terms and conditions.

-- e. reference to any statutory provision includes any modification or amendment of it;
+e. reference to any statutory provision including any modification or amendment of it;

 We may collect the following Data, which includes personal Data, from you:

-- d. demographic information such as postcode, preferences and interests;
+d.
+Demographic and other information such as postcode, preferences and interests;

 How we collect Data